MayankGoel28/GriceanMaxmemes/README.md

 # Confessions Generator

-This is a web-app for generating confessions, using a LSTM Recurrent Neural Network with a dataset of 20k confessions (pre-cleaning) scraped from Facebook Confessions Pages of various universities.
-The language model used the pre-trained GPT-2 Model, by OpenAI.
-For better speed and usability, the entire web-app was based on vanilla JavaScript, and uses the pre-generated dataset.
+This software generates a sarcastic / humurous confession which is often seen in confession pages of undergraduate colleges.
+It is based on some parameters as requested by the user.

+## How it works

-Go to the website https://prajneya.github.io/Confessions-Generator/ where you can add parameters such as name and length of confession and it will generate one.
+* Go to the website https://prajneya.github.io/Confessions-Generator/

+* Enter the Name.

+* Select the length of desired confession : Small / Medium / Large

+* Have Fun !

+**The confession generating model is trained on 20k+ confessions which were put up by anonymous users in leading tech colleges**

 ## Creaters